WOOD GARDEN GATES #70

 Wooden garden gate #70-2 in Seattle, WA. departs from most of the above examples, featuring four rows of grids and no extended bottom rail grid.

-WOOD GARDEN GATE #11
+WOOD GARDEN FENCE #11

 Seattle, WA